 For example, consider the following communication framework:

-Team chat for company-wide announcements, general communication among teams, and low-priority questions.
+Team chat for company-wide announcements, video announcements, general communication among teams, and low-priority questions.

 Documentation hubs (Teamwork Spaces) and email for the sake of having a centralized location for specific content, updates, team organizations, and onboarding documents.